 While Primer was intellectually dazzling, but chilly and technically makeshift, Shane Carruth’s after something more primal here: the lurch you get in your stomach when you’re attracted to someone, the desperate panic when loved ones are in harm’s way, the breathless nausea when you think your personal space has been invaded.
 A morning screening meant walking around in a haze for hours after, wanting to shake it, but also not willing to trade the experience for anything.
 Shimmeringly bizarre and achingly lovely, Upstream Color is a hugely accomplished piece of filmmaking that puts emotion above narrative coherence, changing the way you’ll look at a buzzing fluorescent light, or hear your desktop printer’s inner gears work, for days afterward.

-If The Assassin is the most beautiful film of the year (and perhaps of the decade), Hard to Be a God is the ugliest film of the year (and perhaps of the decade).
-Dripping in mud, doused in sweat, and spattered with slime, Aleksei German’s six-years-in-the-making, posthumously-completed final film is destined to be a cinematic landmark.
+Hard to Be a God may be the ugliest film of the year (and perhaps of the decade).
+Dripping in mud, doused in sweat, and spattered with slime, Aleksei German’s six-years-in-the-making, posthumously-completed artistic coda is still destined to be a cinematic landmark.
 Adapted from a science fiction novel by Stalker writers Arkady and Boris Strugatsky, the film is akin to superimposing the stark, weather-whipped bleakness of Béla Tarr with Tarkovsky’s infamous philosophical musings.
-Opaque and ambitious, and almost impossible to describe in a way that sounds like a recommendation, Hard to Be a God is nevertheless a major curtain call from a major talent.
+Opaque and ambitious, ruggedly dense, and almost impossible to describe in a way that sounds like a recommendation, Hard to Be a God is nevertheless a major curtain call from a major talent.

 My review of Ida, here.

 A & S Year-End Awards